espruino/EspruinoDocs/info/Troubleshooting Bangle.js.md

 You can now install the [AGPS App](https://banglejs.com/apps/#agps) from the App Loader which will pre-load GPS position/correction information that will stay valid for a few days.
 This will drastically reduce the time taken to get a GPS lock.

 **Why?** Phones and internet-connected GPS devices use AGPS (A=Assisted).
 They use the time and rough location info from mobile phone masts to help them get a fix much faster.
 Since Bangle.js doesn't have that info it's working from first principles and it can take a while to get a lock (just like any other standalone GPS device).

+### Bangle.js keeps entering the Launcher or Settings menu

+The Launcher is entered from the Clock if you press `BTN2`.
+Since by default `BTN2` wakes Bangle.js up, simply pressing it twice in quick succession will enter the Launcher.
+Since `Settings` is usually the first menu item, a third click of `BTN2` will bring you to `Settings`.

+To stop this, go to `Settings`, then `LCD`, then `Wake on BTN2` and turn it to `Off`.
+You can also turn off `Wake on Twist` as well.

+Now, the only way to get to settings is to press `BTN1` or `BTN3` to wake the clock, and then `BTN2` - which is much less likely to happen accidentally.